EN

 1.5 Expert Tips

-Alea’s advisors have witnessed strict underwriting in regards to mental which most often leads to wide exclusions.
-Where someone declaring hypertension in their health questionnaire may be offered a 30% loading by the insurer, often even the mildest mental health declaration can lead to an exclusion with little scope to negotiate cover or a loading.
+Alea’s advisors have witnessed strict underwriting practices in regards to mental health which most often lead to wide exclusions.
+Where someone declaring hypertension in their health questionnaire may be offered a 30% loading by the insurer, the mildest mental health declaration can lead to an exclusion with little scope to negotiate cover or a loading.

 Quick Tips: